Zentise/DripMate/README.md

 ## 🎯 What is DripMate?

 DripMate is a **full-stack web application** that solves the everyday problem of choosing what to wear.
-Powered by **Google Gemini AI**, it provides intelligent outfit recommendations using **only the items in your personal wardrobe**.
+Powered by **Groq's LLaMA 3.3 70B** for lightning-fast text suggestions and **Google Gemini Vision** for intelligent image analysis, it provides personalized outfit recommendations tailored to your style and wardrobe.

-Think of it as having a **personal stylist in your pocket** that knows your closet inside out and understands fashion like a pro.
+Think of it as having a **personal stylist in your pocket** that understands fashion like a pro, responds in milliseconds, and can even analyze clothing photos to build your digital wardrobe.

 ### 💡 The Problem We Solve